Bed and breakfast

 The ship Bürgermeister O´Swald II is now a B&B in the port of Cuxhaven.

 A bed and breakfast (typically shortened to B&B or BnB) is a small lodging establishment that offers overnight accommodation and breakfast.
-In addition, a B&B sometimes has the hosts living in the house.
+A B&B generally has the hosts living in the same house.

 Bed and breakfast is also used to describe the level of catering included in a hotel's room prices, as opposed to room-only, half-board, or full-board.

 International differences

 Australia

 There are approximately 7,000 B&Bs in Australia.

 The B&B industry in Australia generates about $132 million in annual revenue.

 China

-In China, expatriates have remodeled traditional structures in quiet picturesque rural areas and opened a few rustic boutique hotels with minimum amenities.
+In China, immigrants have remodeled traditional structures in quiet picturesque rural areas and opened a few rustic boutique hotels with minimum amenities.
 Most patrons are foreign tourists but they are growing in popularity among Chinese domestic tourists.

+France

+Bed and Breakfast accommodation in France is called a Chambre d'hôtes.

 India

 In the lead-up to the 2010 Commonwealth Games in Delhi, the government of India promoted the concept of bed & breakfast as an effort to increase tourism, especially keeping in view the demand for hotels.
 All B&Bs must be approved by the Ministry of Tourism, which will then categorize them as Gold or Silver based on a list of predefined criteria.